ezaspy/MITRESaw/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-OpMITRE creates a CSV-formatted version of the [MITRE ATT&amp;CK Framework](https://attack.mitre.org) and outputs individual [ATT&amp;CK Navigator](https://mitre-attack.github.io/attack-navigator/) JSON files, depending on keywords provided.<br>
+MITRESaw creates a CSV-formatted version of the [MITRE ATT&amp;CK Framework](https://attack.mitre.org) and outputs individual [ATT&amp;CK Navigator](https://mitre-attack.github.io/attack-navigator/) JSON files, depending on keywords provided.<br>
 <br><br>